 PSHE is a subject through which students develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Children in key stage 1 and 2 engage in lessons from our scheme of work which has three core themes: Health and Wellbeing, Relationships, and Living in the Wider World.

 From September 2020, schools across the UK have also adopted RSE (Relationships and Sex education).
 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
 RSE involves a combination of sharing information, and exploring issues and values.
 RSE is not about the promotion of sexual activity.
 At Cooks Spinney Primary Academy and Nursery, Relationships and Sex education is built into our PSHE curriculum.
-Please look at our PSHE scheme of work and our RSE Policy for further information in the page documents below.
+Please view our PSHE scheme of work and our RSE Policy below for further information.

 Strong social, emotional and mental health (SEMH) is key to leading a happy, fulfilled and independent life.
 Please visit our mental health and wellbeing webpage to see what we do at school to support and promote this amongst our pupils, families and staff.